 b.
 Deliberations and rationale for recommendations and/or implementation guidelines

-Rationale for Affirmation xx (Rationale 1): In its deliberations the Working Group agreed that the policy goal continues to be what it was in 2007, which is that any string must not cause any technical instability.
-The Working Group thinks that still remains an appropriate objective, and therefore affirms Recommendation 4 from the 2007 policy.

 Rationale for Recommendation 29.1: The Working Group agreed that the recommendation that ICANN must include a mechanism to evaluate the risk of name collisions in the TLD evaluation process as well during the transition to delegation phase is still relevant, with the addition of the requirement for such a mechanism to be ready prior to the next application period.
 The Working Group agreed that the requirement for a mechanism would promote predictability for applicants and other parties.
 In response to concerns raised in comments, the Working Group agreed that it did not have to recommend what the mechanism is.